 Special Projects (Methamphetamine)

-The Special Projects Unit works closely with the Missouri State Highway Patrol to sponsor a variety of specialized methamphetamine laboratory training at the Highway Patrol's Training Academy.
-As of Feb.
-1, 2012, more than 1,000 people have been certified to enter and dismantle clandestine methamphetamine laboratories through a 40-hour Hazardous Waste and Emergency Response for Methamphetamine Laboratories,
+The Special Projects Unit works closely with the Missouri State Highway Patrol to sponsor specialized methamphetamine laboratory training at the Highway Patrol's Training Academy.
+More than 1,000 people have been certified to enter and dismantle clandestine methamphetamine laboratories through a 40-hour Hazardous Waste and Emergency Response for Methamphetamine Laboratories,

 An eight-hour Hazardous Waste and Emergency Response for Methamphetamine Laboratories Re-Certification is also offered at Highway Patrol Troop Headquarters.
 Another training course offered at the Training Academy is a 24-hour Site Safety Officer for Methamphetamine Laboratories.